 - Complete Assessment of College Readiness.
 It is recommended that students submit proof of college readiness assessment during the admissions period.
 College readiness is assessed at NTCC in order to determine appropriate course placement in the subjects of English and mathematics.
 Students which have not satisfied one of the below criteria in order to determine college readiness may still be fully admitted to the College (if all requirements are met), but will be placed at the lowest level of developmental courses in the subjects of English and mathematics, and may be ineligible for particular courses with English and mathematics pre-requisites.The following criteria is utilized by NTCC in order to determine course placement in English and mathematics:

-- Accuplacer exam scores (completed with three years of the first day of the term in which the student is applying for entry),
+- Accuplacer exam scores (completed within three years of the first day of the term in which the student is applying for entry),

-- ACT scores (completed with three years of the first day of the term in which the student is applying for entry),
+- ACT scores (completed within three years of the first day of the term in which the student is applying for entry),

-- Satisfactory completion of applicable and transferable college-level English or mathematics course at an approved higher education institution.
+- Satisfactory completion of applicable and transferable college-level English or mathematics courses at an approved higher education institution.

 - Completion of a bachelor’s degree at an approved higher education institution.

 - Apply for Financial Assistance.
 Though not all students qualify for financial assistance to cover the cost of attending NTCC, it is strongly encouraged that students apply for financial assistance in order to determine available resources.
-Specifically, all students are encouraged to complete a Free Application for Federal Student Aid (FAFSA) and submit it to NTCC.
+Specifically, all students are encouraged to complete a Free Application for Federal Student Aid (FAFSA) and add NTCC (Fafsa Code is 006756) to the application.
 More information about methods and resources available to help cover the cost of attendance is available on our Paying for College webpage: https://www.northshorecollege.edu/financial-aid/paying-for-college.

 Students are classified as one of the following upon applying for admission: First-Time Freshman, Returning Student, Transfer Student, High School Dual Enrollment, Visiting Student and Non-Degree Seeking.